"This is for my people, my culture, and our history."

 Redefining Latin Music's Ceiling

-No Latin artist had achieved what Bad Bunny has achieved.
 Three Grammy Awards.
-Seventeen Latin Grammy Awards—including album of the year for "Debí Tirar Más Fotos" in 2025.
+Seventeen Latin Grammy Awards, with five more won in November 2025, including his first Album of the Year for "Debi Tirar Mas Fotos."
 Billboard named him the Top Latin Artist of the 21st Century.

 His album "Un Verano Sin Ti" became the most-streamed album ever on Spotify.
-Four consecutive albums debuted at number one on the Billboard 200—an all-genre chart dominated by English-language artists.
+Four consecutive albums debuted at number one on the Billboard 200, an all-genre chart dominated by English-language artists.

-What Type 7 sees as natural exploration—refusing to repeat himself, blending genres freely, singing only in Spanish—the industry calls revolutionary.
+What Type 7 sees as natural exploration, refusing to repeat himself, blending genres freely, singing only in Spanish, the industry calls revolutionary.
 Bad Bunny just calls it being himself.

 The Super Bowl Moment